Thankful and Grateful Despite Migraine

 The people that I have chosen and am so thankful for are my friends.
 They are people who could have walked away from our friendships because of my illness.
 Most of my best friends have seen me in a lot of pain, throw up, packed me in ice, and have had me cancel my plans due to my migraines.
 But they love me, dry heaves and all.
 I’m thankful to have the most loving, supportive, funny, intelligent, and amazing women as my friends.
 They are great examples to my children of what true friendship means.

-Up until last year, I had been a stay at home mom and it was the most challenging and incredible experience.
+Up until last year, I had been a stay-at-home mom and it was the most challenging and incredible experience.
 I now have the opportunity to be a full-time mom and part-time teacher.
 I am so thankful for the opportunity to join the workforce again but mostly how I was received.
 My boss and coworkers instantly became friends and confidants in life.
-They are aware of my Migraines and not only is judgment-free but are supportive.
-They either have migraine attacks themselves, have a spouse who suffers, or sees migraine as more than a headache and how it alters my life.
+They are aware of my migraine and not only are they judgment-free but are supportive.
+They either have migraine attacks themselves, have a spouse who suffers or sees migraine as more than a headache and how it alters my life.
 It is an accepting group and one that wants the best for each other.